tatianamores/tatianamores/README.md

         "I would say the job market, the daily routine, the possibility of having different experiences, " + "the contact with technology and development, the chance to create and change the world with technology, " + "as well as the desire to step out of stagnation and the comfort zone.";

-    // Constructing the profile message
     const profileMessage = `Hello!
 My name is ${name}, I am ${age} years old, I am an ${profession} ${specialization}, ` + `${goal}.
 I am ${location}. \n\n${reasonForChange}`;

-    // Display the profile message in an alert alert(profileMessage);
+    alert(profileMessage);
 }

-// Ask the user if they want to see the profile const userResponse = prompt("Would you like to learn more about my profile? (yes/no)").toLowerCase();
+const userResponse = prompt("Would you like to learn more about my profile? (yes/no)").toLowerCase();

 if (userResponse === 'yes') {